MultiSafepay/docs/content/payments/methods/pay-later/klarna/user-guide/handling-disputes.md

 url: '/klarna/handling-disputes/'
 ---

-Resolve any order disputes with customers in the Disputes app in the Klarna Merchant Portal.
+The best way of handling order disputes with customers is with the Disputes app in the Klarna Merchant Portal.

 ## Connecting to the Klarna Merchant Portal